-a) Teita Sisal estate is the largest Sisal estates in the country and employs about 2,100 people while about 8000 people benefit directly or indurectly from the farm and that the estate creates an important infrastructure for the whole county including schools, Houses and a hospital as a result of the direct investment from the company.
+a) Testa Sisal estate is the largest Sisal estates in the country and employs about 2,100 people while about 8000 people benefit directly or indirectly from the farm and that the estate creates an important infrastructure for the whole county including schools, Houses and a

-- b) Government surveyors have never been declined access to survey the land by the management and that the management is willing to allow government surveyors into the farm any time. - c) Teita Sisal Estate Ltd is willing to discuss on the amount of land to sell to the government and to seek alternative methods of dispute resolutions on issues residents have highlighted.
+- hospital as a result of the direct investment from the company. - b) Government surveyors have never been declined access to survey the land by the management and that that the management is willing to allow government surveyors into the farm any time. - c) Teita Sisal Estate Ltd is willing to discuss on the amount of land to sell to the government and to seek alternative methods of dispute resolutions on issues residents have highlighted.
 Further, that currently about 350 acres of the farm has already been encroached on by the squatters. - d) The dam in the estate lies within the boundaries of Teita Sisal Estate and was constructed by the British army Engineers in 1958.
 However the management has not denied residents usage and access of the dam and there is a passage-way that has been left to allow animals to access the dam for water. - e) Access to the farm is not restricted per se.
-The main entrance to the farm is private and since the estate is privately owned and the roads to the farm are private roads, any restrictions are are security measure however there are other public roads which are open to the public and which are used by the public. - f) The Estate has not closed the public roads however it has erected an electric fence on the Kasingau Road and from Mwatate to Mugero to prevent elephants and other wild animals from straying into the farm. - g) The school within the farm is open to the public and has over 1000 children both from employees of the farm and neighboring community, and that the management does not collect any revenue from the school. - h) The railway station based in the estate is open to the public and that the four go-downs along the railway line belong to the estate and had been constructed to store sisal which was to be delivered to Mombasa and they are situated about 300-400 meters from the Kenya Railways go-down. - i) The forest in the neighborhood of the farm is maintained by the Estateand the estate strives to - keep it in its original form and occasionally when there are fires the estate helps in putting them off, the forest attracts researchers from other parts of the world as it contains some rare plant species, Further, that residents have been destroying the forest and Teita Sisal estates provides security to protect it from destruction.
+The main entrance to the farm is private and since the estate is privately owned and the roads to the farm are private roads, any restrictions are are security measure however there are other public roads which are open to the public and which are used by the public. - The Estate has not closed the public roads however it has erected an electric fence on the Kasingau Road and from Mwatate to Mugero to prevent elephants and other wild animals from straying into the farm. - g) The school within the farm is open to the public and has over 1000 children both from employees of the farm and neighboring community, and that the management does not collect any revenue from the school. - h).
+The railway station based in the estate is open to the public and that the four go-downs along the railway line belong to the estate and had been constructed to store sisal which was to be delivered to Mombasa and they are situated about 300-400 meters from the Kenya Railways go-down. - The forest in the neighborhood of the farm is maintained by the Estateand the estate strives to keep it in its original form and occasionally when there are fires the estate helps in putting them off, the forest attracts researchers from other parts of the world as it contains some rare plant species, Further, that residents have been destroying the forest and Teita Sisal estates provides security to protect it from destruction. - Mr. Alexander Keriazy was attacked as a result of the dispute surrounding the farm and has been incapacitated. - Individuals within Taita County have established a group called Mwasima Mbuwa and are collecting monies from unsuspecting members of the public with a purporting to be selling then estate at a cost of Kshs.
+5,500.00 per half an acre.
+The Management has since put caveats on the land cautioning the public from being conned.